TcPirate1/Excel_Searcher-Python/README.md

 This is a Python code that I have written to search through my excel spreadsheet (that I use to keep track of my card collection).

 The script runs on both Windows and Linux OS but relies on the file being in Documents/Spreadsheets/ directory.
-It also needs the file to be called FFTCG.xlsx but is possible to change the name if needed.
+It also needs the file to be called FFTCG_automated.xlsx but is possible to change the name if needed.

 ## How to use?
 - Make sure the excel file is in the Documents/Spreadsheets/ directory and named FFTCG_automated.xlsx